 Best Restaurant Picks:

-- Din Tai Fung: (Islandwide) for dim sum and Xiao Long Bao.
+- Din Tai Fung: Famous for exceptional dim sum and Xiao Long Bao, a top choice for quality Chinese cuisine in Singapore.